Leigh-Anne Pinnock Takes Part In Black Lives Matter Protest: ‘A Moment Of Unity I Will Never Forget’

 Leigh-Anne Pinnock — who is one-fourth of successful British girl group Little Mix — took to Instagram to share a couple of new photos herself.
-The singer was captured taking part in the Black Lives Matter protest that took place in the United Kingdom after recently being vocal about experiencing racism.
+The singer, who was recently vocal about experiencing racism, was captured taking part in the Black Lives Matter protest in the United Kingdom.

 The “Shout Out to My Ex” hitmaker wore an oversized denim jacket.
 Underneath, she opted for a black garment and covered herself from the mouth down with a black bandana.
 Pinnock sported her dark curly hair up in a ponytail and appeared to be going for a natural makeup look.
-The 28-year-old took a sign to the protest that read “you think you’re tired of hearing about racism.
+The 28-year-old took a sign to the protest that read “You think you’re tired of hearing about racism.
 Imagine how you would feel experiencing it.”

-Pinnock — who recently got engaged to footballer Andre Gray — posted two images within one upload.
+Pinnock, who recently got engaged to footballer Andre Gray, posted two images in the upload.

 In the first shot, she was photographed walking in the protest with numerous people behind her holding up signs.
-The entertainer held her sign in front of her and was caught looking directly in front.
+The entertainer held her sign in front of her and was caught looking forward.

 In the next slide, Pinnock raised her sign above her head with other protesters who were doing the same.
 The powerful photo saw the British star standing up for what she believes in and trying to make a positive change.